 DSS calculates the performance a dummy classifier would achieve on this dataset and performs a statistical test to ensure that the trained model performs better.
 If the trained model does not outperform the dummy classifier it could be indicative of problems in the data preparation or a lack of data for underrepresented classes.

-R2 score is suspiciously low - the model is marginally better than a constant mean prediction / The mean constant predictor outperforms the model
+R2 score is suspiciously low - the model is marginally better than a naive model which always predicts the mean / This model performed worse than a naive model which always predicts the mean

-For a regression model, if the R2 metric is too low it means that the model is unable to perform better than a prediction using the mean constant.
+For a regression model, if the R2 metric is too low it means that the model is unable to perform better than a naive model which always predicts the mean.
 It could be beneficial to add more features or data to the model.

 ML assertions provide a way to streamline and accelerate the model evaluation process, by automatically checking that predictions for specified subpopulations meet certain conditions.